brunopenso/awscognitodemo-webapp/README.md

 ## Step 1

-Branch: SimpleTestEmailOnly
+Branch: Step1_OnlyEmail

 Summary: Used the master branch with code customization to add the cognito web log in page.
 Only email accepted

 ## Step 2

-Branch: SimpleTestEmailFacebook
+Branch: Step2_AddSocialProviders

 Summary: Used the SimpleTestEmailOnly as base to add google and facebook authentication.
 You can compare both branch and see that there aren`t any code changes.
 It is just a matter of doing some configuration on Cognito, Facebook and Google.

 ## Step 3

-Branch: CallAwsResources
+Branch: Step3_CallAwsResources

 Summary: Used the SimpleTestEmailFacebook as base to add more instructions and code changes on how to call APIs from the API Gateway in a secure way and how to call a S3 API exchanging the cognito token to a AWS STS token